General enquiries: 0800 326 5559

 It may seem like the stuff of TV dramas to some who haven’t been through it, but drug and alcohol addiction is a growing problem in the UK and many other places.

-If you get in touch with OK Rehab, we can give you advice on any addiction-related issue you have.
-If you’d like us to, we can even create a personalised treatment plan.
-All you need to do is call 0800 326 5559.
+If you get in touch with OK Rehab, we can give you advice on any alcohol or drug addiction-related issue you have.

-We also specifically have information on drug and alcohol rehab in Bradford if you’re interested in a treatment that’s local to you.
+We also specifically have information on drug and alcohol rehab in Bradford if you’re interested in addiction treatment services that are local to you.

 Before you start the rehab process, if you’re new to it, it’s also important that you learn as much as you can.